mjvallone/whisper_transcriptions/README.md

 # Whisper transcriptions
 The main idea here is to create a tool to transcript audios to text by using Whisper (speech to text from OpenAI)

+For a quick test enter to https://whisper-transcriptions.streamlit.app/ and give it a try

+If you want to be able to change it or run it locally, then read the following steps

 ## It doesn't matter how you are going to transcript, first you should do this

 1. You should install python3.8 :)